Dealing with the deceased’s property: Wills, “intestacy”, and small estates

 Distributing the property

-Once you’ve identified all the property that the deceased owned, have gathered it in, and have also dealt with any debts, taxes and legal claims the deceased might have been responsible for, you can then distribute the property to the people who are entitled to it.
-You’ll follow the instructions for this in the deceased’s will or, if they didn’t leave a will, you’ll follow the special legal rules that exist for these situations (called “intestacy”).
+Once you’ve identified and collected all the property that the deceased owned (“gathered in” the estate), and dealt with any debts, taxes and legal claims the deceased might have been responsible for, you can then distribute the property to the people who are entitled to it.

 Who gets the property if there’s no will?